alarmfox/alarmfox.github.io/content/tech-research-stuff/the-true-power-of-python-gdb.md

 author = "alarmfox"
 draft = false
-title = 'The true power of Python-GDB: automating RISC-V security firmware testing' keywords = ["confidential-computing", "riscv", "gdb", "python"] tags = ["gdb", "python", "riscv"] readingTime = true
+title = 'The true power of Python-GDB: automating RISC-V security firmware testing' keywords = ["qemu", "riscv", "gdb", "python", "firmware", "testing", "confidential-computing"] tags = ["gdb", "python", "firmware", "security", "testing"] readingTime = true toc = true
 +++

-# Introduction
+## Introduction

-> Source code: You can find all of the source code [here](https://github.com/HiSA-Team/shadowfax/tree/feature/create-tvm)"
+> Source code can be found [here](https://github.com/HiSA-Team/shadowfax/tree/feature/create-tvm)"

 Currently, my main research focus is on writing a RISC-V CoVE [1] compliant firmware.
 I will not go in detail here, but I will just introduce the topic.
-Major CPU manufacturers (Intel, ARM, AMD, NVIDIA, ecc) are proposing _hardware-supported_ **Trusted Execution Environment (TEE)** (which is just a fancy way to say "very strong isolation including cryptography in-memory and anti-tamper supported by attestation services").
+Major CPU manufacturers (Intel, ARM, AMD, NVIDIA, ecc) are proposing _hardware-supported_ **Trusted Execution Environment (TEE)** (which is a fancy way to say "very strong isolation including cryptography in-memory and anti-tamper supported by attestation services").
 Recent trends (like Intel TDX, ARM CCA, AMD SEV) propose the creation of Virtual Machine based TEE.
-So we are not ust isolating processes, but entire operating systems.
+So we are not just isolating processes, but entire operating systems.
 RISC-V proposed the CoVE (Confidential Virtual Extension) and so here I am trying to implementing it.

 CoVE introduces Trusted Virtual Machine (TVM), the TSM (which is something like a "trusted-hypervisor";
 TSM stands for TEE Security Manager) and the TSM-driver (firmware level component which manages different TSMs).
 The TSM-driver is part of the firmware and runs at the highest privilege level.

 Every interaction between the untrusted world and the TSM has to be validated by the firmware and this happens through context switches using TEECALL/TEERET.
 TEECALL/TEERET are just a name to indicate